John Cage Legacy Anchors BMC Conference

 Ted Pope is a stalwart and beloved performer who features at the annual Black Mountain College conference held every year by the BMCM+AC on UNC-A’s campus.
 His presentation of his poetry is unmatched in creative delivery – from crumpling each piece after reading and tossing to the audience to lying prostrate while reading to whipping a deerskin as warm-up.
 The Paper Plant is proud to announce the publication of a broadside of Ted’s poem Fish.
 This broadside is offered in celebration of Ted’s inclusion in Appalachia Now!, the show that opens the newly renovated Asheville Art Museum.

-The broadside will be available in the museum’s gift shop and is also available from The Paper Plant.
+The broadside (was) available in the museum’s gift shop and is available for $10 plus $2 shipping: order here.

 I look forward to Ted’s performance and much more at this year’s BMC conference.